FrancisGuedes/software-development-ISEG/README.md

 - Recursion
 - OOP

-### Objectives
+### Class Goals

-- Computing Principles
+- Get to know Computing Principles
-- Programming Paradigmas
+- Knowing and diferenciate Programming Paradigmas
 - Introduction to Python
 - Knowing the first elements of a program
 - Classes and Objects concepts